drchrispinnock/awshsm/text/02-Abstract.md

 # Abstract

-## Outline (remove)

-XXX This needs to be refactored into a synopsis and material in the Introduction too.

-- Tezos is a proof-of-stake blockchain whereby a baker must stake their funds to provide a bond
-- XXX
-- The baker server must have access to the wallet key to sign transactions
-- A Hardware Security Module holds cryptographic keys and is able to perform signing operations.
-- Small bakers are able to protect their key with a USB HSM such as the Ledger
-- Some bakers choose to host their key on a separate system with a remote signer
-- For high value accounts, an enterprise grade HSM is recommended.
-- Amazon Web Services offers a single-tenant HSM product
-- The single-tenancy is important because it guarantees that only the intended customer will be able to access the key
-- It is possible to use cheaper Key Management Systems (KMS) but the single-tenancy is not guaranteed.
-- Where an organisation needs to be audited, there has to be certainty over access and thus a single-tenant service provides enough confidence.
+Tezos is a proof-of-stake blockchain [TEZOS] in which the participants, called Bakers, must stake part of their funds as a security bond against bad behaviour.
+The Baker must be able to sign transactions when new blocks are produced or when other blocks are verified.
+Consequently the Baker's secret cryptographic key must be available at all times to the Baking system.
+This key needs to be protected from unwanted access to avoid loss of funds.
+Small bakers can protect their key with a USB HSM such as Ledger, but where there is a high value of funds at risk, an enterprise-grade Hardware Security Module (HSM) is recommended.
+Amazon Web Services offer a single-tenant HSM product called CloudHSM [PRODUCT].

+In this paper we will describe how to set up a test Tezos node and baker with the key protected by CloudHSM.
+The architecture is very similar to the recommended CloudHSM architecture where an API Gateway and VPC Endpoint governs access to the HSM.
+In our use case, we will incorporate a Remote Signer system that can interpret the Tezos signing requests and send them to the HSM.
+The Signer also protects against "Double-Signing" and other unwanted operations.